Songthaew: Overview

 The Isuzu Faster and Toyota Hilux are example models of songthaews found in Thailand.

+In addition, some models of songthaews — such as Daihatsu Hijet, Subaru Sambar and Suzuki Carry — familiarly known as rot ka-poh (รถกะป๊อ), literally translates to "toad cars."
+The word ka-poh comes from Teochew (pronounced kub-poh), which means "toad" — reference to their shape.
+Some are also called rot kra-pong (รถกระป๋อง, literally "tincan cars") or rot-Subaru (รถซูบารุ, literally "Subaru cars") — a reference to their brand.

 History

-Songthaew introduced in Thailand in 1950s.
-Early songthaews using Austin A30 sedans.

-In 1960s, songthaews used various models like Leyland 15/20, Morris 250 JU, Morris J4 and Morris Minor.
+Songthaews were introduced in Thailand in the 1950s.
+Early songthaews were based on Austin A30 sedans.
+In 1960s, songthaews used British models like Leyland 15/20, Morris 250 JU, Morris J4, and Morris Minor.
+In 1970s, songthaews started using various models like Mercedes-Benz T2.

 Use

 Songthaews are used both within towns and cities and for longer routes between towns and villages.
-Those within towns are converted from pick-up trucks and usually travel fixed routes for a set fare, but in some cases (as in Chiang Mai) they are used as shared taxis for passengers traveling in roughly the same direction.

-Vehicles on longer routes may be converted from larger trucks for about forty passengers.
+Those within towns are converted from pick-up trucks and usually travel fixed routes for a set fare, but in some cases (as in Chiang Mai), they are used as shared taxis for passengers traveling in roughly the same direction.
+Vehicles on longer routes may use truck bodies and seat around 40 passengers.

-In Phuket Province, there are several Songthaew (blue wooden buses) services which connect the beach resorts with Phuket Town.
-The routes operate around every 30 minutes from Ranong Road in Phuket starting at around 06:00 and finishing at around 17:00 (from each end of the route).
-The price is typically around 50 baht single fare.
-The bus will stop anywhere along the route and is hailed down by waving.
-These include the following routes: